pisv/gethandly.wiki-playground/Step-Two.md

     }
 ```

-To have the class `FooFile` compile without errors, we define a constructor
+To have the class `FooFile` compile without errors, we need to define
-and override the inherited abstract methods:
+a constructor and override the inherited abstract methods:

 ```java
 /**